davideastmond/newsaggregator/readme.md

 ### Future Feature ideas
 - ad hoc custom searches with multiple search topics
-- multiple language options
+- option to customize the amount of articles that are retrieved.
 - social media sharing (using some kind of API)
 - UI themes (dark / light etc)
-- Password reset feature
+- Two factor authentication implementation

 ### What it looks like